Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Experiments

 \subsection{Soccer data}

-To demonstrate the generality of our approach, we also used a soccer dataset \cite{Le17,Yeh19}, containing trajectories of soccer players and the ball from 45 professional soccer league games.
-We randomly split the dataset into 21504 training, 2165 validation, and 2452 test sequences.
+To demonstrate the generality of our approach, we also used a soccer dataset \citep{Le17,Yeh19}, containing trajectories of soccer players and the ball from 45 professional soccer league games.
+We randomly split the dataset into 21504 training sequences, 2165 validation sequences, and 2452 test sequences.
 We did not model the goalkeepers since they tend to move very little.
-Table \ref{tab:bestL2} (right) indicate the similar tendencies of prediction performance to that of the basketball dataset.
-We confirmed the effectiveness of our mechanical constraints and similar prediction performance of our binary observation models to the baselines.
-The distributions in Figure \ref{fig:boxplot} (bottom) were similar to the ground truth in all methods.
-For VRNN-macro-Bi-Mech, the averaged $b_{t,k}$ was $8.04 \pm 1.54$ for each defender (maximum: 23).
-The model reflected far agent information (the mean distance in our model: $26.59 \pm 5.44$ and that in the same-order nearest player: $18.09 \pm 6.52$ [m]).
-An illustrative example is shown in Appendix \ref{app:soccer}.
+Table~\ref{tab:constraint_main} (right) and Table~\ref{tab:bestL2} (right) indicate the effectiveness of our mechanical constraints and the similar trajectory prediction performance of our binary observation models and the baselines, results that were similar to those for the basketball dataset.
+For VRNN-macro-Bi-Mech, the averaged $b_{t,k}$ was $8.04 \pm 1.54$ for each defender (maximum 23).
+The ratio of no relation for each defender in our method is $0\%$.
+Additional analysis to compare the distances in observation and an illustrative example are given in Appendices~I and~J , respectively.